 Between 1958 and1964, he was an Assistant Professor at California College of Arts & Crafts, Oakland.
 During that period, he was a visiting lecturer at Stanford University for one year.
 In 1964, Miyasaki joined the Department of Art Practice at the University of California, Berkeley, where he retired as Full Professor in 1994 after three decades of teaching.
 While at Berkeley, he designed and developed a world-class printmaking studio, still in use today.

-Miyasaki has been included in numerous national and international exhibitions.
+Miyasaki's work has been included in numerous national and international exhibitions.
 Besides the Guggenheim Fellowship, he was awarded a Ford Foundation grant and two National Endowment for the Arts grants.
-His work is included in the Achenbach Foundation for the Graphic Arts, San Francisco Museum of Modern Art, Pasadena Museum, Brooklyn Museum of Art, New York Museum of Modern Art, National Gallery of Art, The Walker Art Center and the Art Institute of Chicago.
+His work is included in the Achenbach Foundation for Graphic Arts, the San Francisco Museum of Modern Art, the Pasadena Museum of California Art, the Brooklyn Museum, the Museum of Modern Art, the National Gallery of Art, the Walker Art Center, and the Art Institute of Chicago.

 Miyasaki continued to live and work in Berkeley until his death on October 21, 2013.